Project Details

 The tagging submissions we are asking users to make, unlike Wikipedia, are black-and-white in nature.
 That is, there is a right answer.
 This is due to the fact we are asking users to simply tell us which word(s) in the translation are associated with which word(s) in the original.
 Will there be mistakes made?
 Of course, but those will be easily corrected by the smart server as described in the verification process above.

-How is this project different than Blue Letter Bible, STEPBible, Biblearc, Faithlife Study Bible, etc?
+How is this project different than Blue Letter Bible, STEPBible, Faithlife Study Bible, etc?

 Each of these wonderful ministries provides various original language Bible study tools and also brings in non-English Bible versions.
 Some of them also translate their interfaces into different languages.
 What they do not have, however, is the data necessary to connect non-English Bible translations to the original text, nor do they have a way to create that data.